 Every year, air pollution causes up to 36,000 deaths in the UK and harms the health of millions worldwide.
 The World Health Organisation and the UK Government recognise that air pollution is the largest environmental health risk we face today.
 Poor air quality causes heart and lung diseases, is linked to low birth weight and children’s lung development and may even contribute to mental health issues.

-In 2022 the focus was on health - steps we can all take to improve both our health and the planet.
 Clean Air Day is a chance to find out more about air pollution (including some of the easy things we can all do to tackle it), share information with friends and colleagues, and help make the air cleaner and healthier for everyone.

 Stuart Keeble, Director of Public Health for Suffolk County Council and Louise, a Primary Care Lead Nurse, explains all.